nusantarachain/dashboard/packages/apps-electron/README.md

-# @polkadot/apps-electron
+# Nuchain Desktop App

-Desktop Polkadot apps client for Windows, Mac and Linux.
+Desktop Nuchain apps client for Windows, Mac and Linux built using Electron.

-## Installation

-[Download here](https://github.com/polkadot-js/apps/releases/latest) latest versions for Windows, Mac and Linux.

 ## Development and testing

 Contributions are welcome!

-Follow steps described [here](https://github.com/polkadot-js/apps#development) to setup the project.

 * Run `yarn start:electron` to start the app in development mode.
 You will possibly see the `Not Found / 404` message.
 It's ok, just wait for the build to finish and refresh pressing `Ctrl+R`.
 * Run `yarn test` to run tests